This post may contain affiliate links. See my disclosure for more information.

 I have made this with Jiffy Cornbread (delicious) but usually use my homemade cornbread recipe, doubled.
 I’ve included the recipe I follow below.

 I also cook extra wild rice, freezing the excess.
 I figure I might as well cook the whole bag, since I’m making it.
 Carrot, onion, and celery sauteed up in some butter add flavor and richness.
+(And yes, btw, that is a Kylo Ren cutting board.
+Jealous?)

 Since my oven is filled with a turkey, I cook my stuffing in the crock pot.
 So it really is just mix it and forget it.
 I think it would be delicious baked in the oven, too, though.